Using Machine Learning to Parse Web Pages Into Semantic Sections

 Results and comparison

 In order to illustrate our results, we will use the concept of confusion matrix, also known as error matrix.
 The rows of the matrix represent instances in their ground truth class, while the columns depict the predicted labels for those classes.
-For instance, if we take a sneak peak at the next figure, first matrix, we can read from it that the SVM misclassified 34% of the headers as being non-sections and 11% as being navigation bars.
+For instance, if we take a sneak peak at the next figure, the first matrix, we can read from it that the SVM misclassified 34% of the headers as being non-sections and 11% as being navigation bars.

 The matrices were computed after running 10-fold validation on the entire data set.
-This means that we retrained from scratch each model 10 times on 90% of the data, while testing on the rest of 10% that did not go into training at that step.
+This means that we retrained from scratch each model 10 times on 90% of the data while testing on the rest of 10% that did not go into training at that step.
 Then we averaged all results over these runs to compute the final numbers.

 As we can see in this figure, SVM had some bias issues towards the “non-section” class, as it was the class most prevalent (5:1) in the data set.
 As previously stated, this is the result using class weights in order to compensate for this ratio, yet apparently it was not enough.
 The neural network did fairly good, struggling a bit on the “control” class, which is not surprising, given that this class has quite a loose definition.
 Astonishingly, XGBoost scored a perfect 1, which might be due to the fact that most of the features are sparse and discrete, making splitting (defining ‘if’ rules in the decision trees) efficient in classifying the data.

-The results on the small feature set is quite poor for all models, XGBoost coming slightly ahead.
+The results on the small feature set are quite poor for all models, XGBoost coming slightly ahead.
 SVM did not manage to fit the data, while the neural network and XGBoost failed to learn the “control” and “form” classes.
 This is not very surprising as those classes are not really defined by their positional features, but rather by their contents.

 We’ve put together a small repository containing the data we used, in a csv format, and a jupyter notebook with the code needed to train the classifiers yourself.
 Feel free to tweak the hyperparameter used and try and get better scores!